prwhite/bham/README.md

 #**bham** - an Arduino library for Bresenham-based PWM control.

-This library provides two layers.
-The lower layer using the *bham* class for determining the PWM control for one output, and the *bhams* class for managing a set of PWM outputs.
+This library provides two layers:  The lower layer using the *bham* class for determining the PWM control for one output, and the *bhams* class for managing a set of PWM outputs.

 The real advantage of this library over other forms of PWM is that it performs time division differently than bit-angle methods.